“We don’t get fooled again.” The Who

 From then until now the love of power has more often than not trumped the power of love.

 However, there are no puppet masters in yoga, no Santa Claus and no Savior.

 Power lives and dies in a hierarchical tradition.
 There is no hierarchy in yoga, no Wizard of Oz.
 Power is like the Trump Tower.
 There is a penthouse at the top and a mailroom at the bottom.
 The Great Wizard is in the penthouse and the monkeys are in the mailroom.
 Yoga is more like a 5000-year-old tree with many branches.
-Power never stops sending its noisy tweets.
+Power never stops blowing its bugle.
 Yoga quiets the body and mind.

 The fly in the ointment of top-down power is when was the last time anyone at the top had a good idea?
 When was the last time Tim Cook Bill Gates Jay Y. Lee wrote computer code?
 When was the last time Barrack Obama Vladimir Putin Xi Jinping reduced their country’s armed forces?
 When was the last time Mark Cuban Dan Gilbert James Dolan sank a three-pointer from the corner office with time running out?

 Savasana is sometimes thought of as the most important pose of yoga practice on the mat.
 It comes at the end of class and no one needs a teacher at the head of the room to tell them what to do.
 It is the nonpareil bottom-up posture, since you have to lie down on your backside to do it.